michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 1. And as Jeshu entered and passed through Jirichu,

-2. there was a certain man whose name was Zakai; he was rich and chief of the publicans:Rab Mokasee.
+2. there was a certain man whose name was Zakai; he was rich and chief of the publicans:

-3. and he wishedWilled. to see Jeshu, who he was, and could not for the crowd, because in his stature Zakai was small.
+3. and he wished

-4. And he ran before Jeshu, and ascended a wild fig-treeTitha phakihta, the ficus silvestris. to see him, because so he was about to pass.
+4. And he ran before Jeshu, and ascended a wild fig-tree

 5. And when Jeshu came to that place, he saw him, and said to him, Be in haste, descend, Zakai; for to-day I must be at thy house.